 - Pricing can be complex, making it difficult for businesses to budget accurately.

 Choosing between Amazon Web Services and Google Cloud

-AWS and Google Cloud are both great platforms for cloud migration.
-However, picking one over the other should be subject to the unique requirement of your business.
+AWS and Google Cloud are both great platforms that offer a comprehensive suite of cloud services.
+However, picking one over the other should be subject to the unique requirements of your business.

-If you are considering the price, remember that what you are billed depends on the instance you include in your package.
-For example, there are instances where AWS charges higher than Google Cloud and vice versa.
+If you are considering the price, remember that what you are billed depends on the services you include in your package.
+As a result, there are instances where AWS charges higher than Google Cloud and vice versa.

 Furthermore, if you’re considering a platform that has been around for a longer time with wider reach, services and a great community, AWS might meet that need, as it’s been on the stage far longer than Google Cloud.

 In comparing AWS and Google Cloud Platforms, we started by assessing each platform individually to understand their key offerings, pricing structure, global reach, support and documentation, integration and ecosystem.
 This helped us discover what they have in common and what separates them.
 We also considered user reviews to have an understanding of their usability ratings.

 Subscribe to the Cloud Insider Newsletter

 This is your go-to resource for the latest news and tips on the following topics and more, XaaS, AWS, Microsoft Azure, DevOps, virtualization, the hybrid cloud, and cloud security.
 Delivered Mondays and Wednesdays